 “They placed the body in state at the Opera House, where it remained until the next day.
 (Then he was) moved to (the) church for the funeral service.
 There were thousands of sincere mourners,” reported the Marin Journal, December 17, 1885.
 “Every business, the bank, post office, and all stores and business houses were closed, and the streets were deserted.”

 According to the newspaper, Taliaferro was notorious for charging only those who could afford his services.

-“His ear was never heavy to the call of distress, but when he should have looked to his own—in the matter of charging for his services and making collections, he was entirely remiss.
-This may be illustrated by an incident.
-A patient was importuning him for a bill, which he had before asked him to render.
-Finally, the debtor said, ‘Doctor, suppose you should die; this bill might make me trouble.’
-‘No,’ said he, ‘my books are kept in Latin, and no one but myself can read them.
-Nobody could ever find out that you owed me a cent.’
-With a practice that would have given any other man a large fortune, he leaves comparatively nothing.
-He was a most astonishing example of unselfishness. … The (funeral’s) attendance was the largest ever seen in the county, the procession consisting of over 100 carriages,” the newspaper reported.
+“His (always answered the) call of distress.
+(But), in the matter of charging for his services and making collections, he was remiss.
+With a practice that would have given any other man a large fortune, he leaves nothing.
+He was an astonishing example of unselfishness.
+The (funeral’s) attendance was the largest ever seen in the county, the procession consisting of over 100 carriages,” the newspaper reported.

 Without heirs, his belongings were sold.

 “The personal effects of the lamented Dr. Taliaferro were sold at auction by Easton & Eldridge last Saturday.
 Good average prices were realized.
 The event recalled the sorrow of the people at the loss of so good and valuable a citizen and friend, and many of the buyers were only there to secure mementos.
 So genuine a testimony of lasting affection is rarely witnessed in this selfish world,” reported the Marin Journal, Feb.
 4, 1886.

 Many years after his death, a relative made the journey to visit his grave.